-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2022 (Continued) (Figures in tables are in thousands of Azerbaijani Manats)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2023 (Continued)

 The Bank's capability to repay its liabilities relies on its ability to realise an equivalent amount of assets within the same period of time.
 There is a significant concentration of deposits from individuals and entities period less than one year.
 Any significant withdrawal of these funds would have an adverse impact on the operations of the Bank.
 This level of funding will remain with the Bank for the foreseeable future and that in the event of withdrawal of funds, the Bank would be given sufficient notice so as to realise its liquid assets to enable repayment.